csibman27/ansible_playbook_rt5/README.md

 # Ansible playbook and role for installing rt5

 The following is a playbook for test_playbook.

+The playbook is tested on Debian 11, Debian 12

 ## How to Use